googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Lack of Practice:

-Round 2 of the IELTS test is an impromptu task where many skills, such as fluency, critical skills, vocabulary, and time management, are analysed.
+Round 2 of the IELTS test is an impromptu task where many skills, such as fluency, critical skills, vocabulary, and time management, are analyzed.
 Thus, perfection comes when you practice more and more.
 Therefore, rehearse every day if you want the best outcome.

 Lack of Fluency:

-As IELTS speaking part 2 demands you to speak for up to 2 minutes, there is a chance of getting stuck because you do not have a script that you can memorise.
+As IELTS speaking part 2 demands you to speak for up to 2 minutes, there is a chance of getting stuck because you do not have a script that you can memorize.
 Thus, make it a habit of speaking in English in your daily life so that you become well-versed in the language.

 Explore IELTS speaking part 2 challenges with Gradding.com.